AdrianaStoi/Taste-of-Romania/TESTING.md

 ### Python

 * All python files form all apps were successfully passed through the [PEP8]( https://pep8ci.herokuapp.com/#) official validator.
 Long lines were present in many files.
 These lines were shortened and resubmitted to the validator without any errors being detected.
-* The files with unmodified long lines are in the checkout: webhook_handler and webhooks.py related to Stripe.
-* Another file containing a message is the "settings.py" for the "AUTH_PASSWORD_VALIDATORS".
+* The only file containing a message is the "settings.py" for the "AUTH_PASSWORD_VALIDATORS".

 Below are the rsults for views.py in all apps: